Gender pay gap, monthly gross

 Data compilation

-Each quarter, data summaries are analysed to assess the reliability of the results obtained through imputation and weighting of non-responding and indirectly surveyed statistical units.
+Each quarter, data summaries are analysed to assess the reliability of the results obtained through the imputation and weighting of non-responding and indirectly surveyed statistical units.
 Summary indicators are compared with those from previous periods and with administrative data sources.

-As of the first quarter of 2025, data compilation is based fully on the enterprise definition.
+As of the first quarter of 2025, data compilation is fully based on the enterprise definition.

 The enterprise is the smallest combination of legal units that is an organisational unit producing goods or services, which benefits from a certain degree of autonomy in decision-making, especially for the allocation of its current resources.
 An enterprise carries out one or more activities at one or more locations.
 An enterprise may be a sole legal unit.